RubenBrocke/Pandah/README.md

-A pandah program always starts itself in the "Main" function of the "Program" class. to create a running program one should first create this Program class. this is is done by typing "class Program" in the first line. like many other languages the class and its name is followed by 2 brackets. the positioning of these brackets are completely left to the user.
+A pandah program always starts itself in the "Main" function of the "Program" class. to create a running program one should first create this Program class. this is is done by typing "class Program" in the first line. like some other languages the class and its name is followed by an "end" An example:
-An example:

 	class Program
-	{

-	}
+	end

 This example uses the backets on a new line.